stylify/web/content/blog/stylify-dynamic-utlity-first-css-generator.md

 </div>
 <script src="https://cdn.jsdelivr.net/npm/@stylify/stylify@latest/dist/stylify.min.js"></script>
 ```
 Because some values can contain a space and a quote, I have decided to add a special syntax.
-When writting a selector its value should contain a space, you can use `_`(underscore) and for a quote `^` (hat).
+When writing a selector its value should contain a space, you can use `_`(underscore) and for a quote `^` (hat).

 This allows you to write selectors like this: